Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked

 Best smart

 This is one of those clever techy kettles that enable those who want to brew up different drinks (like green tea) at varying temperatures other than 100 degrees.
-We're also partial to the pastel colours alongside the LED display on the handle.
+I'm also very partial to the pastel steel colours alongside the LED display on the handle which tells you exactly what temperature your water is at.
 Clever and practical!

 Best kettle overall